-Almost two hundred years ago, Reverend Sylvester Graham was treated by the scientific community as a nut because he claimed that white flour was a poison.
-Today we know that even though he had no knowledge of nutrition, he was really a prophet.
-He did not make his recommendations because white flour lacks essential nutrients, since vitamins had not even been discovered.
-Today we know that the B vitamins; thiamin, niacin, riboflavin and folic acid, are found in wheat germ.
-Removing the germ when wheat was ground into flour caused epidemics of beriberi and pellagra, which killed more people in North America from 1700 to 1900 than any other cause.
+Two hundred years ago, Reverend Sylvester Graham was treated by the scientific community as a nut because he claimed that white flour, meat and alcohol were poisons and that obesity was a sin.
+He inspired the development of graham flour, graham bread and graham crackers, vegetarian diets and prohibition of alcohol.
+He had no knowledge of nutrition, and vitamins had not even been discovered, so he was really a prophet.
+Today we know that the B vitamins (thiamin, niacin, riboflavin and folic acid) are found in wheat germ and that removing the germ when wheat was ground into flour caused epidemics of beriberi and pellagra, which killed more people in North America from 1700 to 1900 than any other cause.
+Today we are also advised to:

 Early Life and Ministry